AGMark: Attention-Guided Dynamic Watermarking for Large Vision-Language Models: Methodology

 The watermarked probability distribution is computed following the logits-based paradigm \cite{kirchenbauer2023kwg}, which adds a positive bias $\delta$ to the logits of tokens in $\mathcal{G}$, thereby increasing their sampling probability:

-Here, $\hat{p}_t^{(k)}$ denotes the watermarked probability of sampling token $k$ at step $t$.
+Here, $\hat{p}_t{(k)}$ denotes the watermarked probability of sampling token $k$ at step $t$.

-We expand the coverage of semantic critical tokens in low-entropy and dispersed weight distribution scenarios, thereby preserving the fidelity of the generated text.
-In other cases, the coverage of semantic critical tokens is adaptively reduced to varying degrees to enhance robustness.
+We expand the coverage of semantic-critical tokens in low-entropy and dispersed weight distribution scenarios, thereby preserving the fidelity of the generated text.
+In other cases, the coverage of semantic-critical tokens is adaptively reduced to varying degrees to enhance robustness.
 This dual-signal design aims to balance the trade-off between watermark embedding strength and generation quality.